moneytree/moneytree-link-android-sdk/README.md

     }
     ```

-4. Note that at least the following methods don't work under this option.
+> :warning: The following methods will not work if `CODE_GRANT` is the selected auth method.
-    - getToken
+>    - getToken
-    - registerDeviceToken
+>    - registerDeviceToken
-    - deregisterDeviceTokend
+>    - deregisterDeviceToken

 ### [2] Issho Tsucho Library